ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 ## Enabling Logging to XSIAM Cortex

 If you are required to stream logs to XSIAM Cortex for security auditing, you can do so by setting `opt_in_xsiam_logging` variable to true.
-In the case of mysql and mariadb engines, you will need to create an option group, set the MARIADB_AUDIT_PLUGIN option, and pass it into the module call.
-Please see the '/examples' folder.
+NOTE: IN THE CASE OF MYSQL AND MARIADB ENGINES, THIS FUNCTIONALITY IS TEMPORARILY DISABLED AND WILL BE ENABLED AGAIN SOON.

 ## IMPORTANT - Release 9.0.0 changes: